 After cooling, the heart slows and stops.
 Injecting a special potassium solution into the heart can speed up this process and stop the heart completely.
-The heart is then usually safe from tissue injury for 2 to 4 hours.
+The heart is then safe from tissue injury for 2 to 4 hours.

 View of a coronary artery bypass operation from observation dome overhead.

 Who is in the operating room during surgery?